 The Certified Medical Planner Board of Standards and iMBA Inc., owns the terms, copyright and certification mark CMPTM CERTIFIED MEDICAL PLANNERTM, CMPTM (with license plate design), which it awards to individuals who successfully complete the Board's initial curse work and ongoing certification requirements.
-The trademark and copyright has been confirmed by CACI International.
+The copyright, and then trademark, has been confirmed by CACI International.
 A public company since 1962, CACI is a member of the Fortune 1000 s Largest Companies and Russell 1000 index.
 The Chairman and CEO of CACI Inc., is Dr. JP (Jack) London.
 All rights reserved.
 USA.
+A Federal Registered Mark ® is pending.